PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_workflow.rst

     development.

     From a high level, workflow skillets begin execution by prompting the user for input, which get saved as variables.
-Once the user finishes with the prompted workflow menu, each skillet in the workflow gets executed in a defined sequence.
+Once the user finishes with the prompted workflow menu, each workflow sub-skillet gets executed in a defined sequence.
 This sequence can be static, or it can conditionally change depending on the user's input.

     As a result, when designing a workflow, you must think about:

-      * Overall sequence of skillets
+      * Overall sequence of sub-skillets
-      * Conditional execution of each skillet
+      * Conditional execution of each sub-skillet
       * User-facing menu options

 Design this Tutorial's Solution